 NPs and Physician Shortages

-Barring any significant changes in the delivery of primary care, this disproportionate distribution of physicians is expected to result in an even more substantial physician shortage by 2020.
-Some entities, like the Health Resources and Services Administration (HRSA), have predicted that the shortage may exceed 20,000 physicians.
-Overall population growth, longer lifespans and the aging Baby Boomer demographic also may affect the shortage.
+Barring any significant changes in the delivery of primary care, this unequal distribution of physicians is expected to result in an even more substantial physician shortage.
+The National Center for Health Workforce Analysis (NCHWA) projects an overall shortage of nearly 140,000 physicians through 2036, including a shortage of 68,020 primary care physicians.
+Moreover, NCHWA projects a 56% shortage of physicians in nonmetro areas in 2036, compared to a 6% shortage in metro areas.
+Population growth, longer lifespans and the aging Baby Boomer demographic also may affect the shortage.

-NPs have been identified as one way to at least partially remedy these rural provider shortfalls.
-With job growth for primary care NPs expected to increase by 30 percent through 2020, they are projected to play a pivotal role in healthcare going forward, particularly in underserved rural areas.
+These numbers are daunting, but solutions may be on the horizon.
+NPs have been identified as one way to partially remedy these rural provider shortfalls.
+With employment of NPs expected to increase by 45% through 2032, they are projected to play a pivotal role in healthcare going forward, particularly in underserved rural areas.

 More Chronically Ill Patients

 While NPs may provide one possible solution to the shortage, rural nursing comes with its own set of challenges, as highlighted by organizations and governmental agencies like the Centers for Disease Control and Prevention (CDC).
 Prior to the Affordable Care Act, many rural residents were uninsured or underinsured, increasing the likelihood that preventive and even critical care was delayed or skipped altogether.
 In addition — partially because there have been an inadequate number of healthcare providers in these areas — residents typically have different and more complex medical needs than their urban counterparts.